LlamaEdge/rag-api-server/README.md

 #### `/v1/create/rag` endpoint

 `/v1/create/rag` endpoint provides users a one-click way to convert a text or markdown file to embeddings directly.
 The effect of the endpoint is equivalent to running `/v1/files` + `/v1/chunks` + `/v1/embeddings` sequently.
+Note that the `--chunk-capacity` CLI option is required for the endpoint.
+The default value of the option is `100`.
+You can set it to different values while starting LlamaEdge-RAG API server.

 <details> <summary> Example </summary>